Lypiatt Park

 Lypiatt Park is a medieval and Tudor manor house with notable nineteenth-century additions in the parish of Bisley, near Stroud, in Gloucestershire, England.
-The grounds include a fine group of medieval outbuildings.
+The grounds include a group of medieval outbuildings.
 It is a Grade I listed building.

 History and description

+Early history

 Lypiatt Park was the manor house of Over Lypiatt, first recorded in 1220.
 In 1324 the manor was a possession of the Maunsell family, who probably built the extant chapel.
 In 1395 Richard Whittington, Lord Mayor of London, acquired the manor in satisfaction of a debt.

 An engraving by Johannes Kip for Sir Robert Atkyns' History of Glostershire of about 1710 illustrates the Tudor manor house, perhaps the house of Robert Wye, who owned the manor from c.
 1505–44.
 The principal range contained a hall with service rooms to the east, and a three-bay parlour/solar block of living quarters to the west, with two irregular and incomplete courtyards.
 The northern court contained the chapel and the gatehouse (demolished).
 The chapel was altered in the early 16th century.

 It was acquired by marriage and inheritance by John Throckmorton who was implicated in the Gunpowder Plot of 1605.
 In 1610 the house was bought by Thomas Stephens, whose descendants lived there for nearly 200 years.
 On 1 January 1645, the house was captured and burnt by Royalist troops evicting a Parliamentary garrison, but it was later repaired and reoccupied.